 - Consider getting your Xfinity-compatible modem if you still rent one from the ISP.

 Frequently Asked Questions

-There can be multiple reasons for the blinking green light on the Xfinity modem, which I have covered in this detailed discussion.
+There can be multiple reasons for the flashing green light on the Xfinity modem or router, which I have covered in this detailed discussion.
 However, in rare cases, just the LED light can be at fault.
 Yet, that is rare, and it’s mostly always about internet stability or the lack thereof.

 The Xfinity gateway blinking green indicates that all is not well with your internet connection.
 The pulsing green ensures that you aren’t connected to the internet, wired or wireless, using an xFi gateway device.